BeresN/BeresN/README.md

 # Hello there!
-I'm [Jakub] 🛡️
+I'm Jakub

 🚀 Welcome to my corner of the blockchain!
-As a dedicated Solidity developer, I'm passionate about crafting highly secure and reliable smart contracts that power the decentralized future and help become web3 more secured place. 🚀
+As a dedicated Solidity developer, I'm passionate about crafting highly secure and reliable smart contracts that power the decentralized future and help become web3 more secured place.

-🔒 With a deep focus on security best practices, I'm committed to writing code that is not only functional but also resilient against vulnerabilities and exploits.
+🔒 With a deep focus on security best practices, I'm committed to writing code that is not only functional but also resilient against vulnerabilities and exploits.🛡️

----

 ## 💻 Tech Stack: